-Flight Retreat From Land Predators
+(a) Flight Retreat From Land Predators

-Flight Retreat From Flying Predators
+(b) Flight Retreat From Flying Predators

-In a study in the escape techniques forager birds use in escaping predators, experts have found that nearshore foragers use their speed to escape predation, whereas far shore foragers use their agility to do the same.
+In a study on the escape techniques forager birds use in escaping predators, experts have found that nearshore foragers use their speed to escape predation, whereas far shore foragers use their agility to do the same.

 By not flapping in flight, birds can use their muscle power instead to exploit lift forces to make turns.

 6) Distraction Displays

-The Famous Killdeer’s Broken Wing Act
+(a) The Famous Killdeer’s Broken Wing Act

 When the killdeer senses a predator near its nest, it pretends to be an injured bird by sitting and fleeting on the ground to gain attention.

-The Piping Plovers’ “Rodent Run”
+(b) The Piping Plovers’ “Rodent Run”

-Piping plovers and other grassland birds can actually perform an interesting move called the “rodent run” which mimics the movement of a rodent in the grasslands.
+Piping plovers and other grassland birds can actually perform an interesting move called the rodent run which mimics the movement of a rodent in the grasslands.

-Vocal Distraction Calls
+(c) Vocal Distraction Calls